medianetlab/OuluLabs/README.md

 > You can check the full specification of the NEST model here: https://github.com/medianetlab/katana-slice_manager/blob/master/templates/gst_model.json

-Create the Slice and wait for it to be in running state:
+Create the Slice and wait for it to be in a running state:

 ### Create the Slice